 So, are we more lost now than we have been before, or are we simply more aware?
 Perhaps we ask more questions, maybe we are more demanding, maybe the pressures of living in a consumer environment trap us in an endless loop of dissatisfaction.
 There’s certainly truth in the statement that an ‘unhappy consumer is a good consumer.’
 The complete person doesn’t yearn for the latest mobile upgrade or a bigger sofa to use it on.

-With the rise in intellectual self reflection, can we predict an enlightenment that will see people look less to the things they own and more to the development of themselves, could the self help section be a shiny pin in the consumer bubble?
+With the rise in intellectual self-reflection, can we predict enlightenment that will see people look less to the things they own and more to the development of themselves, could the self-help section be a shiny pin in the consumer bubble?

 Questions are certainly a part of it.

 There’s one book in particular that has stood out in recent years, the author of which has remained steadfast in the centre of the controversy that whirls around him.
 ‘12 rules for life – an antidote to chaos’ by Professor Jordan Peterson has hit the best sellers list on a global scale, reaching out to an audience of young and old alike, here is a short summary of some of the rules.

 1. Stand up straight with your shoulders back